 After one year, I’ve had enough.

 I was very grateful because my former boss came to the rescue and offered me a job.
-Last month, my car air-con broke down and I spent about RM700 fixing it- the expenses did not kill me.
+When I had the job, my car air-con broke down and I spent about 150 bucks fixing it- the expenses did not kill me.
 I also bought a netbook, digital camera.
 And when I was in Thailand, I was able to contribute to worthy causes close to my heart- and also, could afford back to travel a little.
-I’ve also managed to identify worthy causes that I can contribute to in my job.
+I’ve also managed to identify other worthy causes that I can contribute because I have more to give.

 I cannot change the work culture but I could change my attitude and think of ways to make life slightly easier for others.